apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

       The address is printed as a pointer.

    The extension can be used to control which parts of the address are printed.
 These can be in any order, the output is always address, port, family.
 The default is the equivalent of "ap".
+In addition, the character '^' ("numeric align") can be used to internally right justify the elements.

    'a'
       The address.